Our next courses for English speaking clients

 • Bound notes on all the concepts explained during the course

-• The lunch meals of the five days of the course
+• Lunch meals of the five days of the course

 • Snacks and drinks in between lectures at MicoLab’s facilities

-• Roundtrip rides in a private bus from MicoLab’s facilities for the two field trips
+• Roundtrip rides in a private bus from MicoLab’s facilities for the two days of field trips

 A maximum of 18 students are allowed per course.